kdwilson-code/user-app/README.md

 npm start
 ```

-The app will run at http://localhost:8080
+The application will run at http://localhost:8080